MerelJac/pdfSearch/README.md

 For any questions, feedback, or issues related to the application, please feel free to reach out to the project maintainer.

-Thank you for using the Picture Search Application!